HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

-The TTFB data provides partial insight into these FCP gains between 2024 and 2025\.
+The TTFB data provides partial insight into these FCP gains between 2024 and 2025.
 Desktop sites achieving 'Good' TTFB increased by 1% since 2024, while mobile saw a 2% improvement.
-This suggests network and server-side optimizations contributed reasonably (\~half) to overall FCP improvements.
+This suggests network and server-side optimizations could have contributed to the overall FCP improvements.
 The remaining FCP gains likely stem from client-side factors—such as elimination of render-blocking resources, improved Chrome browser engine, or better user hardware in general.
-Given that there are no significant improvements in number of pages passing the Lighthouse [render-blocking resources audit](https://developer.chrome.com/docs/lighthouse/performance/render-blocking-resources)  this year compared to 2024, it would seem that a key factor improving FCP across both device types could be the much [improved rendering engine](https://thinksproutinfotech.com/news/how-google-chrome-received-the-highest-ever-speedometer-score/) in Chrome since 2024, which reduces rendering times regardless of individual website optimizations.

 ### Largest Contentful Paint

 To understand when a page feels meaningfully loaded, we look at [Largest Contentful Paint (LCP)](https://web.dev/articles/lcp).
 This metric measures the time from when the user first requests the page to when the largest visible element—typically a hero image, headline, or prominent text block—finishes rendering on screen.
 Any page with an LCP score under 2.5 seconds is considered 'Good', scores between 2.5 and 4.0 seconds indicate that the page 'Needs Improvement,' and a score over 4.0 seconds is considered 'Poor' performance.
-Currently, 74% of desktop pages achieve a 'Good' LCP score compared to 62% on mobile, with mobile also showing nearly double the rate of 'Poor' experiences (13% versus 7%)—a gap that likely reflects the compounding effects of slower networks and less powerful hardware.
+Currently, 74% of desktop pages achieve a 'Good' LCP score compared to 62% on mobile, with mobile also showing nearly double the rate of 'Poor' experiences (13% versus 7%); a gap that is consistent with the combined effects of slower networks and less capable devices on mobile.
 Unlike FCP, which captures the first visual response, LCP reflects when the *primary* content has arrived—the moment users perceive the page as substantially complete.

 {{ figure_markup(
   image="lcp-performance-by-device-2025.png",